pivot-access-ltd/bma-offline-docs/src/try-out-the-maas-cli-5236.md

    the following arguments are required: id, data
 ```

 Well, that's weird, and not what we want.
 But wait -- the CLI follows the "collection-instance" rule.
-Listing DNS resources would be part of a collection, so they would be pluralized.
+Listing DNS resources would be part of a collection, so they would be pluralised.
 Let's try `dnsresources` (plural):

 ```nohighlight
 maas admin dnsresources read